Sylvie-C/user_connection_MERN_project/readme.md

 ```

 ## Swagger documentation
-Configure and start your backend server on port 5050
+Configure and start your local backend server on port 5050
-As mentionned in swagger.yaml file, doc route is http://localhost:5050/api/user .
+As mentionned in swagger.yaml file, backend doc and REST API route is then http://localhost:5050/api/user .

 Configure your backend environment variables (.env file) with following variables names (update according to your own choices) :
 - PORT : 5050